A. J. Turner: Deaf, Dumb, and Blind Institute

+Staunton Male Academy

+In 1888-89, Turner was a professor of music teaching piano, violin, guitar, and cornet at the Staunton Male Academy.

 Temperance

 Turner was active in the temperance movement and in 1878 was elected the Most Worthy Grand Chief of the Sons of Jonadab, for the district covering Virginia and West Virginia.

 Indianapolis

 Turner left for Indianapolis, Indiana, in 1900 to live with his daughter Cora Turner Freijs.
 He would reside there until his death in Washington Township.
 His former house in Staunton sold for $3,350 soon after his death.